ayaohsu/flask_order_management/README.md

 At this time, all requests are simply responded with status codes and messages.
 I know HTML documents could have been returned so it will be easier to test and play around.
 Redirecting can also be implemented to make the user experience better, in cases like login failure.

-In my opinion it is also a good idea to include some unit tests (perhaps with pytest) and some end-to-end tests to test the real-life use cases like login and logout, role-based access control, product life cycle, etc.
+In my opinion it is also a good idea to include some unit tests (perhaps with pytest) and end-to-end tests for real-life scenarios like login / logout, role-based access control, product's full life cycle, etc.

 ### Contact

 If there is any question, please do not hesitate to contact me.
-Thank you for your review!
+Thank you for taking the time to review this!

 Yao Hsu
 ayao780607@gmail.com